Scheduler

 The main method that runs when the task is triggered:

-export class GenerateReport extends ScheduledTask {
+export default class GenerateReport extends ScheduledTask {

 name = 'generate-daily-report';